-548. (Defenses of simultaneous performance, insecurity)

-(1) The seller may refuse to deliver the goods until the buyer tenders payment of the purchase price.
-However, this shall not apply where the buyer's obligation has not yet become due or where it is agreed that the obligation to deliver the goods is to be performed prior to payment of the purchase price.

-(2) Even where the seller has granted the buyer a grace period for the payment of the purchase price, if the buyer becomes bankrupt or insolvent after the execution of the contract, or has concealed his insolvency prior to execution of the contract, the seller may refuse to deliver the goods.
-However, this shall not apply where the buyer has provided the seller with security or has otherwise taken a measure that has extinguished such insecurity.

-549. (Obligation to preserve goods)

-(1) The seller of a specified good shall preserve such good with the care of a good manager until it is delivered.
-The same rule shall apply with respect to the seller of a fungible good after specification thereof.

-(2) If a good is destroyed, lost or damaged due to the seller's failure to conform to the duty of care set forth in paragraph (1), the seller shall be liable to the buyer in accordance with the terms of the contract and the provisions of Section III, Chapter Four of Book Four of this Code.

-550. (Right to acquire fruits)
+- 551. (Defenses of simultaneous performance, insecurity) - (1) The seller may refuse to transfer of the right or to deliver the goods until the buyer tenders payment of the purchase price.
+However, this shall not apply where the buyer's obligation has not yet become due or where it is agreed that the obligation to transfer the right or to deliver the goods is to be performed prior to payment of the purchase price. - (2) Even where the seller has granted the buyer a grace period for the payment of the purchase price, if the buyer becomes bankrupt or insolvent after the execution of the contract, or has concealed his insolvency prior to execution of the contract, the seller may refuse to transfer the right and to deliver the goods.
+However, this shall not apply where the buyer has provided the seller with security or has otherwise taken a measure that has extinguished such insecurity. - 552.
+(Obligation to preserve goods) - (1) The seller of a specified good shall preserve such good with the care of a good manager until it is delivered.
+The same rule shall apply with respect to the seller of a fungible good after specification thereof. - (2) If a good is destroyed, lost or damaged due to the seller's failure to conform to the duty of care set forth in paragraph (1), the seller shall be liable to the buyer in accordance with the terms of the contract and the provisions of Section III, Chapter Four of Book Four of this Code. - 553.
+(Right to acquire fruits)